LukeGrahamLandry/franca/devlog.md

 - clone stack before each case of switch. failing 1, but its the runner_segfault that always fails.

 fixed runner_segfault on old.

+now to make it actually run on x86 i get the thrilling job of hunting down everywhere i was sketchy with abi stuff.

+v2 dying in tuple_of after a call_dynamic.
+v1 dying in platform_mmemmove after hoist_constants

+- put_constant taking by value instead of ref. that didnt help but probably will eventually.
+- call_dynamic_values took a slice as an argument. converted to ptr, len. that moved the problem, only for v1 not v2, which makes sense. now v1 isn't crashing, it just thinks theres no overloads for bootstrap_compiler_environment which is kinda worse cause you don't know where to look.
+- make_and_resolve_and_compile_top_level, unquote_macro_apply_placeholders, insert_owned, and tuple_of took slice arg. didnt help

 ## hack overloading some more (Aug 24)